-Undergraduate degrees available include the Accountant Occupational Endorsement, the one-year Accounting Technician Certificate and Small Business Management Certificate, the two-year Associate of Applied Science in Business Administration (A.A.S.), the Associate of Business (A.B.), and the four-year Bachelor's of Business Administration (B.B.A.) with an emphasis in Accounting, Human Resources Management, Management, Marketing, or Entrepreneurship.
-The BBA is delivered via e-Learning technologies.
+Undergraduate degrees available include the Accountant Occupational Endorsement, the one-year Accounting Technician Certificate and Small Business Management Certificate, the two-year Associate of Applied Science in Business Administration (A.A.S.), the Associate of Business (A.B.), and the four-year Bachelor's of Business Administration (B.B.A.) with an emphasis in accounting, human resources management, management, marketing, or entrepreneurship.
+The BBA is distance delivered via the worldwide web.